 Home of Peaky Blinders, Birmingham was called The City of Thousand Trades during the Industrial Revolution.
 Even now, its metropolitan area is the second-largest economy in the country, attracting people from all around the UK who search for job opportunities.

-There are five main universities in Birmingham: University of Birmingham, University College Birmingham, Newman University, Aston University, and Birmingham City University.
+Most of the children in Birmingham attend public schools.
+There are also some excellent private schools, such as King Edward’s School or Highclare School, but the fees can reach £13,000 a year.
+After primary and secondary school, your kids would have to receive further education — Birmingham has a few colleges of further education to choose from.
+Finally, there are five main universities in Birmingham: University of Birmingham, University College Birmingham, Newman University, Aston University, and Birmingham City University.
 There are also campuses of other prominent universities in the city, both public and private, such as Open University and the University of Law.
-Of course, you can add to this list various colleges, primary and secondary schools — Birmingham has them in abundance.

 Various areas of the city are well-connected to each other thanks to the broad network of buses and a light rail system.
-What’s more, being located in the West Midlands, Birmingham is a major hub when it comes to highways and railways — it is easy to get to any point of the UK from here!
+Thanks to that, it’s easy enough to get around no matter where you rent in Birmingham.
+What’s more, being located in the West Midlands, Birmingham is a major hub when it comes to highways and railways — it is easy to get to any point in the UK from here!
 Even though the city does not have an underground metro system, you can enjoy alternative means of transport, such as a boat and waterbus, as Birmingham is all about canals!

 The Jewellery Quarter is not only a manufacturer of 40% of the jewels made in the UK and an amazing place for those seeking a central location in Birmingham.
 The properties here might be a bit pricey, but you will not regret it!